Table of Contents Hide

-The Oxygen OS 3.0 Android 6.0 Marshmallow update is no life for the one plus 2 devices.
+[Update March 2017: Root OnePlus 2 on latest Oxygen OS 3.5.8 with latest TWRP recovery] The Oxygen OS 3.5.8 Android 6.0.1 Marshmallow update is now live for the one plus 2 devices.
 Earlier we brought two tutorials about installing the latest Oxygen OS 3.0 for rooted and non-rooted OnePlus 2 users.
 However, if you have already installed the update on a nonrooted device and looking forward to installing a custom recovery and root it then this tutorial will help you for the same.
 When you update to Oxygen OS 3.0, your bootloader may get locked and you may lose root access as well.
 First, you need to verify that your bootloader is locked or unlocked.
 If it’s already unlocked then you can directly setup the modified TWRP recovery that supports the Marshmallow firmware on OnePlus 2.
 To root the device just flash the latest SuperSU package via TWRP.
+This tutorial also works on earlier versions of Oxygen OS.

 Download Root Files for OnePlus 2